Venuchander/DjangoEmailSender/README.md

 # Sending Email with Attachment using Django

-1. This project demonstrates how to send an email with an attachment.
-2. This project showcases a simple functionality where upon execution, a submit button appears.
-Clicking this button triggers an email to be sent to the recipient, along with a CC.
+This guide demonstrates how to send an email with an attachment using Django.
+You'll have a submit button in your application that, when clicked, sends an email to the recipient with a CC.

+## Important Steps

+1. **Rename the Configuration File**
+   - Rename the file **.env.example** to **.env**
+   - Open the **.env** file and enter your email address and app password.
+Follow the instructions in [CreateAppPass.md](CreateAppPass.md) to create an app password.

+## Getting Started

 ### Clone the Repository

-To get a copy of the project up and running on your local machine, follow these steps:

 1. Open your terminal.
 2. Clone the repository using the following command: